Native American Day: A Time for Connection and Team-Building

 Native Americans often ate: corn, beans, squash, pumpkins, peppers, tomatoes, yams, peanuts, wild rice, chocolate, pineapples, avocados, papayas, pecans, strawberries, cranberries, and blueberries.
 Create a potluck by having your team each pick one of these ingredients and bring a dish to share from their own heritage, as a way of connecting with our Native American neighbors through the food we eat.

 Share a video or documentary about the Native American Experience.
-PBS has a series that highlight the Native American Experience.
+PBS has a series that highlights the Native American Experience.

 Why celebrate Native American Day with your team?